IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.4 Evidence Creator

 The Evidence Creator consumes events in the reporting session and producing evidence data such as annotations, measurements, key image references, etc. for the patients' studies.
-For example, it may detect lung nodules and produce measurements and bounding boxes of the nodules detected.
+For example, an Evidence Creator may detect lung nodules and produce measurements and bounding boxes of the nodules detected.

+The Evidence Creator may capture the evidence data in FHIR resource format (e.g., lung nodule measurements as FHIR Observation resource, image references and bounding box as FHIR ImagingSelection resource) and share them by publishing content sharing events back to the reporting session through the Hub.

-The Evidence Creator may capture the evidence data in format such as DICOM SR and shared with other systems using methods outside of this profile (e.g., as Evidence Creator in the IHE AIR Profile).
+Alternatively, the Evidence Creator may capture the evidence data in formats, such as DICOM SR, that are shared with other systems using methods outside of this profile (e.g., as Evidence Creator in the IHE AIR Profile).
 In this case, other synchronizing applications in the same reporting session may not be aware of the evidence data created by the Evidence Creator.

-Alternatively the Evidence Creator (grouped with a Content Creator) may capture the evidence data (e.g., lung nodule measurements as FHIR Observation resource, image references and bounding box as FHIR ImagingSelection resource) and share them by publishing content sharing events back to the reporting session through the Hub.

 The Evidence Creator may be a standalone application such as an Specialty AI application, or it may be grouped with another actor such as Image Display.